wellsinprice/wellsinprice/README.md

 ## About Me:
 Programs in R, python, and shell scripts using Arch Linux and open-source tools.
 - Currently learning python and snakemake. 🐍
-- Planning on learning rust for robotics. 🤖

 *interests:*